Sardar Ashiq Hussain: Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-194 (Muzaffargarh) in 1985 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-194 (Muzaffargarh) in the 1985 Pakistani general election.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-207 (Muzaffargarh-I) in 1988 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-207 (Muzaffargarh-I) in the 1988 Pakistani general election.
 He received 23,023 votes and defeated Roshan Ali, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-207 (Muzaffargarh-I) in 1990 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-207 (Muzaffargarh-I) in the 1990 Pakistani general election.
 He received 28,499 votes and defeated Haji Rasool Bakhsh, a candidate of Jamiat Ulema-e-Pakistan (Noorani).
 In the same election, he ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-208 (Muzaffargarh-II) but was unsuccessful.
 He received 25,914 votes and lost the seat to Sardar Khan Muhammad Khan Jatoi, a candidate of IJI.